We accept applications for Spring 2024 semester.

 Can I Apply and Send English Proficiency Test Scores Later?

-What Are Your School Code to forward TOEFL or IELTS report?
+What Is Your School Code to forward TOEFL or IELTS reports?

 Our school code is 4273.